alvaromongon/Repository.Pattern.InMemory/README.md

 # Build and Test
 Building is easy since there it not special dependecies.

-There are no tests since this is a simple not productive piece of code
+There are a bunch of integration tests that you can run without any extra configuration